A career in the Banking sector

 7. Have a positive attitude and be willing to take risks.

-8. Demonstrate your commitment to the sector by volunteering or working in the field.
+8. Demonstrate your commitment to the industry by volunteering or working in the field.

 9. Research potential employers and their requirements.